harumuki/thorsten-hans.com/_posts/2016-02-05-pug-up-your-angular-markup.md

 ## Creating Forms

-Let’s start with forms.
+Let's start with forms.
 Building forms (as soon as designing those in CSS is done) is a stupid task.
-It’s all about writing the same `input` node with tons of attributes multiple times.
+It's all about writing the same `input` node with tons of attributes multiple times.
 Here a short mixin for `bootstrap` based `input` nodes.

 ```pug
 // mixins/forms.pug